hmellahi/Frontend-Challenges/README.md

 ### TODOs:

 - [ ] Configure axe-core to ignore minor accessibility warnings (e.g., missing a level-one heading) in the reportAccessibility function.
-- [ ] Add a screenshot img of the problem, could be automated?
+- [ ] Add a screenshot img of each problem in the README, could be automated?
 - [ ] Set up GitHub Actions for pull requests to:
   - Validate solutions can be built successfully
   - Accessibility check